th1j5/ouroboros.rocks/content/philosophy.md

 that ever lived, his passionate message to diligently strive for elegance seems to be all but erased from the collective consciousness of engineers and computer scientists.
-Are we further away today from computing's central challenge today than we were [almost 20 years ago] (https://www.cs.utexas.edu/users/EWD/transcriptions/EWD13xx/EWD1304.html)?
+Are we further away today from computing's central challenge than we were [almost 20 years ago] (https://www.cs.utexas.edu/users/EWD/transcriptions/EWD13xx/EWD1304.html)?

 <center>![](https://imgs.xkcd.com/comics/move_fast_and_break_things.png)</center>